x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-other-types-of-imap-mailboxes.md

 ![A sample migration file for Courier IMAP](../media/0f837f06-1ba9-4065-ab65-9af0d10ba283.png)

+To continue the required steps using the new Exchange Admin Center, click here, otherwise if you want to use the classic Exchange Admin Center, continue reading.

-### Step 3: Connect Microsoft 365 or Office 365 to your email system
+### Step 3: Connect Microsoft 365 or Office 365 to your email system (classic EAC)

 To migrate email successfully, Microsoft 365 or Office 365 needs to connect and communicate with the source email system.
 To do this, Microsoft 365 or Office 365 uses a migration endpoint.
 This is a technical term that describes the settings that are used to create the connection.
 You create the migration endpoint in this task.